mredenti/ModernCMake/slides/episodes/talk.md

 ## WHAT IS CMAKE

 - CMake is a BUILD FILE generator, meaning it generates files; it does not build.
+CMake allows you to generate the build files for your most favourite build system you want to use.

 - The CMake language is platform and compiler indipendent language